 Can I use my themes after canceling my subscription?Yes, you can use all the themes you’ve downloaded before your subscription has ended.
 Just note that you won’t have access to any updates to those themes.

-Can I upgrade to a Developer Theme or Club Membership?Yes, you can upgrade at any time to any other of our products/subscriptions you want.
+Can I upgrade my purchase to Extended License or WPZOOM Membership?Yes, you can upgrade at any time to any other of our products/subscriptions you want.
 You'll only need to pay the difference between your current product and the one you want.
 For more details contact us directly.

 Will your themes run on latest version of WordPress?All of our themes are compatible with the latest version of WordPress.